-Experience the magic and satisfaction of learning to make your own beautiful and healthy textiles, inks and art using natural, local, plant materials, sustainable print processes and recycled cloth.
+Experience the magic and satisfaction of learning to make your own beautiful and healthy botanical colours for textiles, inks and art using locally sourced materials, sustainable processes and recycled cloth.

 I love teaching these processes – It’s a core part of my practice and my work in building resilient communities, a creative social practice and supporting sustainable living through handcrafts, making and mindfulness or “mendfulness”.

-You can book me for an hour illustrated talk, a day workshop or week-long retreat, from tots to teachers, of all ages and abilities.
+You can book me for an hour illustrated talk, a group zoom workshop or week-long retreat, from tots to teachers, of all ages and abilities.

 ‘the day was wonderful, I loved it.
 You are an inspiration and a lovely teacher..
-I used my news inks today on a sample piece and they are beautiful‘
+I used my new inks today on a sample piece and they are beautiful‘

 Who I teach…

-ColourField owner Catherine works with all who want to learn about natural dyeing with local plant materials, practice low-impact surface decoration techniques, re-connect with nature and develop artistic eco-literacy.
-She always works with great enthusiasm and patience, with all ages and abilities, from amateur enthusiasts to professional teachers, artists and designers.
+I work with all who want to learn about natural dyeing with local plant materials, practice low-impact surface decoration techniques, re-connect with nature and develop artistic eco-literacy.
+I always work with enthusiasm and patience, with all ages and abilities, from beginners to professional teachers, artists and designers.

-With over 20 years experience of teaching and lecturing on textile, surface pattern, print and general visual art techniques, Catherine is comfortable teaching in a variety of settings, from nursery and primary through to community projects, higher education and artist groups.
+With over 20 years experience of teaching and lecturing on textile, surface pattern, print and general visual art techniques, I’m comfortable teaching in a variety of settings, from nursery and primary through to community projects, higher education and artist groups.